clang77/js-and-ajax/README.md

 # js_and_ajax
-Menu item selection with descriptions
+Menu item selection with descriptions.
+Created in Repl.it environment